Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV/README.md

 EFI_FV_FILETYPE_RAW
 The file type EFI_FV_FILETYPE_RAW denotes a file that does not contain sections and is treated as a raw data file
 ```
 The GUID value `15c658f6-eb5c-4b8f-b232-d6bd7368a73e` I've generated via `uuidgen` utility.
-It defines a file name for FFS and will be written to the `EFI_FFS_FILE_HEADER.Name` field.
+It defines a unique name for our file in the FFS and will be written to the `EFI_FFS_FILE_HEADER.Name` field.
 Inside the brackets we define content for the file.
 In our case it is our `hello.txt` generated via `echo "hello!" > hello.txt` command.

 Let's build and check our FD image: